General Hospital

+General Hospital (often abbreviated as GH) is an American daytime television soap opera created by Frank and Doris Hursley which has been broadcast on ABC since April 1, 1963.
+Originally a half-hour serial, its running time was expanded from 30 minutes to 45 minutes on July 26, 1976, and again to a full hour on January 16, 1978.

-The show was created by husband-and-wife soap writers Frank and Doris Hursley, who originally set it in a hospital, in an unnamed fictional city.
-In the 1970s, the city was named Port Charles, New York.
-From its beginning, General Hospital starred John Beradino and Emily McLaughlin, and both actors stayed with the show until their deaths in 1996 and 1991, respectively.
-They were joined a year later by Rachel Ames who remains to date the longest serving actress on an ABC soap opera, having been continuously on the show from 1964 to 2007.
-General Hospital was the second soap to air on ABC (after the short-lived Road to Reality, which aired for several months during the 1960–61 season).
-In 1964, a sister soap was created for General Hospital, The Young Marrieds; it ran for two years, and was canceled because of low ratings.
+Set in a hospital in the city of Port Charles, New York, General Hospital originally starred John Beradino and Emily McLaughlin; both actors stayed with the show until their deaths in 1996 and 1991, respectively.
+They were joined a year later by Rachel Ames who made her most recent appearance in 2015.
+The show is taped at the Prospect Studios in Los Angeles, California.
+General Hospital was the second soap to air on ABC after the short-lived Road to Reality (1960–1961).
+In 1964, a sister soap was created for General Hospital, The Young Marrieds; it ran for two years and was canceled because of low ratings.
 General Hospital also spawned the daytime series Port Charles (1997–2003) and the primetime spin-off General Hospital: Night Shift (2007–2008).
-Taped at The Prospect Studios, General Hospital aired for a half-hour until July 23, 1976.
-The series was expanded from 30 minutes to 45 minutes on July 26, 1976, and then to a full hour on January 16, 1978.

-Ever since the late 1970s, most of the storylines have revolved around the Quartermaine family and the Spencer family.
+In the late 1970s, storylines began to shift focus around the Spencer and Quartermaine families.
 From 1979 to 1988, General Hospital had more viewers than any other daytime soap opera.
 It rose to the top of the ratings in the early 1980s in part thanks to the monumentally popular "supercouple" Luke and Laura, whose 1981 wedding brought in 30 million viewers and remains the highest-rated hour in American soap opera history.
 The soap opera is also known for its high-profile celebrity guest stars who have included, among others, Roseanne Barr, James Franco and Elizabeth Taylor.
-In 2007, the program was listed as one of Time magazine's "100 Best TV Shows of All-Time".
 On April 23, 2009, General Hospital began broadcasting in high-definition television, making it the first ABC soap opera to make such a transition.